Kadayam: Temple Sites

 Kadayam is known for its ancient temples scattered across the length and breadth of the Town.
 The popular Nithyakalayani Amman Temple is in the village center.
 A Shastha (Thala Malayan) temple lies on the banks of the Ramanadhi (a tributary of the Thamirabarani) as well as a Sri Pathrakali Amman Temple and Sri Muppudathiamman Temple in Kilakadayam.
 The former is dedicated to the 18 Patti (Town) people, who celebrate the 8-day festival.

 Acid Lime

 Kadayam is famous for its acidic variety of lime.
 The uniqueness is due to rich soil in Kadayam.
 Tamil Nadu Agricultural University has released a variety PKM-1, bred by local selection from Kadayam through its research station at Periakulam.
 These limes are exported to Kadayam and the neighboring states of Kerala and Andhra Pradesh.
 More than five commission markets offer lime in Kadayam.
-The lemon cultivated mainly from Kadayam, Papaankulam, Gothandaramapuram, Servaikaranpatti, Mayilanoor, Pulavanoor, etc., The lemon from these areas are more juices than other areas.
+The lemon cultivated mainly from Kadayam, Papaankulam, Gothandaramapuram, Servaikaranpatti, etc., The lemon from these areas are more juices than other areas.